sklimchuk/drupal8-boilerplate/readme.md

 * patches - Directory for patches
 * enviroments/* - Per environment configurations. @see settings.php, services.yml, etc

+## Usage

+First you need to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).

+> Note: The instructions below refer to the [global composer installation](https://getcomposer.org/doc/00-intro.md#globally).
+You might need to replace `composer` with `php composer.phar` (or similar) for your setup.

 ## Installation instructions.
 1. Lead Developer clone the repo into new Project repo.
 2. Dev clones the new Project repository and runs `composer install` in